Skip to main content

 How to handle a roof damage insurance claim in California — common causes, what's covered, insurer inspections, matching disputes, and how to get the full settlement you're owed.

 When rain enters a leased commercial space through a neglected roof, neither the tenant's nor the landlord's policy may cover the damage.
-Learn why this gap exists, what triggers coverage, and how to protect yourself before a loss.
+Here is why.

-Roof Waste Factor: How to Calculate It and Why Insurance Companies Get It Wrong
+Roof Waste Factor: Why Insurance Companies Get It Wrong

-Every roofing job generates waste from cuts around hips, valleys, ridges, vents, and penetrations.
-Learn how waste factor is calculated, how Xactimate handles it, and why carrier estimates routinely underpay for roofing materials.
+Every roofing job wastes material at hips, valleys, ridges, and penetrations.
+How Xactimate handles waste and why carrier estimates underpay for roofing.

-Roofing Systems and Materials: A Deep Dive for Insurance Claims
+Roofing Systems and Materials: An Insurance Claims Guide

-Technical guide to roofing types — TPO, EPDM, metal, asphalt shingles, and wood shake — and the claim issues each creates.
-California Title 24 cool roof requirements, multiple layers, space decking conversions, and solar panel complications.
+TPO, EPDM, metal, asphalt, and wood shake roofing on claims: California Title 24 cool roof rules, multiple layers, space decking, and solar complications.

 Sub-Severe Hail: Why Small Hailstones Cause Big Problems